Quebecca/qc_comments/README.md

 ![Comments tab](Documentation/Images/comments.PNG)

-Note : All the rendering data for each tab can be filtered and exported as csv file.
+Note : All the rendering data for each tab can be filtered and exported as a csv file.
-The rendering result can be controlled by Typoscript configuration :
+The rendering result can be controlled by Typoscript configuration:

+    module.tx_qccomments {
         settings {
             comments {
+                // Order by comment date field
+                orderType = DESC
-            // Maximum number of records that will be display in comments tab maxRecords = 100
+                // Max records that will be shown in the comments table maxRecords = 100

-            // Number of subpages used for rendering comments numberOfSubPages = 50
+                // Number of subpages that will be parsed numberOfSubPages = 50
             }
             statistics {
-            // Maximum number of records that will be display in statistics tab maxRecords = 30
+                // Max records that will be showed in the statistics table maxRecords = 30
             }

-        // Specify the date format for the exported csv file name csvExport {
+            csvExport {
                 filename {
-                dateFormat = YmdHi
+                    // This date will added to the exported file name dateFormat = YmdHi
+                }
+                // Csv parameters
+                separator = ;
+                enclosure = "
+                escape = \\
             }
         }
     }